dccl90/plugin-survey/README.md

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).

+Plugin and functions are for demonstration purposes only.

 ## Setup

 Make sure you have [Node.js](https://nodejs.org) as well as [`npm`](https://npmjs.com) installed.